 - Wildlife: Babine River Corridor Park is home to an internationally significant wild steelhead population and a provincially significant sockeye salmon run, as well as populations of chinook, coho and pink salmon, dolly varden and rainbow and bull trout.
 The river is a critical seasonal feeding location for a provincially significant grizzly bear population, estimated at about 100 bears.
 There is also a high seasonal bald eagle population.
 The park contains habitat for many mammals including bat, black bear, wolf, coyote, otter, mink, wolverine, fisher, marten, beaver, muskrat and moose, and birds including geese, osprey, shorebirds and owls.

 The Babine River provides internationally significant rafting and kayaking opportunities with 30 km of Class III and IV rapids.
 The challenges of this white-water should not be underestimated.

 Guided trips are available through local rafting companies or individuals may plan private trips.
 Please note that there are no permits required for private rafting or kayaking trips on the river.

-The only restriction is that only one commercial trip can launch per day.
-Private groups may wish to avoid launching on these dates: August 6th and August 14th, 2020.
+Only one commercial trip can launch per day.
+Private groups may wish to avoid launching on these dates: September 1, 2021.

 Babine River Corridor Park Best Management Practices for Float Trips